-Powered by .id - the population experts for City of Yarra
+Powered by .id (informed decisions) for City of Yarra

 Yarra is an established municipality including some of Melbourne’s earliest suburbs.
 Following initial European settlement from the 1830s, significant development in the Yarra area occurred during the 1880s and 1890s.
 During this period industry established a strong presence in the area - particularly focused on the Yarra River and surrounding low-lying regions - and associated working class housing dominated the dwelling stock.
 The late 1800s period remains prevalent in the built fabric of the City, in the form of many Victorian-era terrace and cottage houses, and major industrial buildings.
 The post war period was another time of substantial development in Yarra, when considerable numbers of migrants moved into the area and public housing estates (including high-rises) were built.
 Population loss occurred in the Yarra area between the 1960s and 1980s, alongside a rapid decrease in household size.
 Subsequently, significant parts of the municipality have been gradually redeveloped and gentrified since the 1980s, with the attraction of greater numbers of young, single, professional, tertiary educated, middle to high income residents to the area.
 Housing prices in Yarra City have increased, with demand for new housing opportunities high across all areas of the municipality.

 Industry remains a feature of Yarra’s economy and its land use pattern.
 In the last two decades, however, the land use geography of the City has undergone change with the closures of older industrial establishments and an increased value of land for residential purposes.
 This is reflective of the changing economic function of the Melbourne inner region in general.
 Retail and commercial strips in the City are focused on the arterial road network, with many being known for niche marketing.
 The City also comprises significant areas of parklands, educational, and medical uses.